Nothing Feels Like Mine

 DISCLAIMER: Stories reflect lived experiences about addiction, mental health, recovery, & trauma.
 It’s not medical advice.
 Some material may be emotionally difficult.
 If you’re overwhelmed, go to our support library or reach out to someone you trust.

+Stigma stepped in next, speaking louder than I could, deciding who I was before I had the strength to say it myself.
 It turned my pain into a label I never agreed to wear.

-I became a version of myself built from fear and endurance, a shadow carrying a story I never asked to live.
+I found myself apologizing for wounds I didn’t cause, shrinking to survive, staying quiet in rooms where my body was present but my identity was slipping away.
+I became a version of myself built from fear and endurance, a shadow carrying a story I never chose.

 Add comment